[Blessed is she who believed]

 The Israelites forgot.
 They stubbornly forgot about everything.
 We have no excuse.
 (Really, they had no excuse either, God did many miracles and provided everything they needed.) but because the Israelites disobeyed and tested God, they never did get to see the land that God had promised them.
 God said, “No one who angered me will see that land, but my servant Caleb has a different spirit.
 He follows me completely.
 So I will bring him into the land he has already seen.
 And his children will own that land.
 (Numbers 14:20-24) This is no different than how a good father disciplines his children.
 Disobedience has consequences, but obedience is rewarded.

 Fortunately, we have something the Israelites didn’t have; we have forgiveness for our sins through Jesus’ sacrifice on the cross.
-Because Jesus already payed the price for our sins, all we have to do then is seek forgiveness, and we are forgiven.
+Because Jesus already payed the price for our sins, all we have to do is seek forgiveness and He will forgive us.
 We also have the Holy Spirit to help us and teach us; which means we have the mind of Christ!
 (1 Corinthians 2:16.)
 If we would ask, He would help us in our time of need and give us discernment to understand the things were struggling to understand.

 We’ve stopped believing and we’ve stopped dreaming.
 Marriages aren’t failing because two people weren’t meant to be together.
 (Mark 10:9) Marriages fail because we stop believing in the power of God.
 First we fail to seek Him to keep our marriages strong and protected, and when the need is there, we don’t trust Him to restore that broken marriage.
 We take things into our own hands and we don’t ask God for His help.